Exec (system call)

 In computing, exec is a functionality of an operating system that runs an executable file in the context of an already existing process, replacing the previous executable.
 This act is also referred to as an overlay.
-It is specially important in Unix-like systems, although it also exists elsewhere.
+It is especially important in Unix-like systems, although it also exists elsewhere.
 As no new process is created, the process identifier (PID) does not change, but the machine code, data, heap, and stack of the process are replaced by those of the new program.